 Working, hunting, herding and guarding breeds are not the only ones with this need.
 Even small breeds of dogs retain a certain amount of work ethic–for example, a Yorkie with bows in its hair is still a terrier, and their owners know that these tiny guys still enjoy terrier-type behaviors, such as chasing and digging.

 So how much does exercise does your dog truly need?
-There’s no concrete answer, but he needs enough exercise to feel genuinely tired.
-Most healthy dogs will benefit from exercise sessions both morning and evening.
-A safe, fenced area for off-leash exercise is ideal, but if you do not have access to this, snap a 20-30 foot long line on your dog to keep him safe and make sure he will come to you when exercising outdoors.
+There’s no concrete answer, but enough exercise to feel genuinely tired.
+Most healthy dogs will benefit from exercise sessions in both the morning and the evening.
+A safe, fenced area for off-leash exercise is ideal, but if you do not have access to this, snap a leash on your pup and go for a walk.

 Unless your dog has a medical condition requiring limited exercise, then make at least one of your dog’s outings an aerobic activity.
-Playing with other dogs off-leash in a fenced area, swimming, playing fetch or running beside a jogger or biker are all excellent aerobic exercises.
+Playing with other dogs off-leash in a fenced area, swimming, playing fetch or running beside a jogger are all excellent aerobic exercises.
+Always be sure to keep an eye on your pup to watch for fatigue and make sure your dog has access to cool water and shade anytime they are exercising.

-If you do not have a suitable outdoor area, train your dog to run on a treadmill, starting with just a few minutes, gradually working up to a 30 minute exercise session.
+Some people even train their dogs to run on a treadmill.
+You can start with just a few minutes, and gradually work up to a 30 minute treadmill exercise session.
 Exercise of this nature will release endorphins which will have an overall calming effect on your dog’s behavior, as well as many other health benefits.

 Jogging or biking on pavement are not safe exercises for young dogs whose bones are not fully formed.
-If you have any questions about whether or not a particular type of exercise is safe for your dog, check with your veterinarian.
+If you have any questions about whether or not a particular type of exercise is safe for your puppy, check with your veterinarian.
+Always check with your veterinarian.

 Keeping Fido sharp

 Don’t forget mental stimulation!
-Training sessions keep a dog’s brain sharp, as well as help develop the proper relationship between dog and owner.
-You should take steps to avoid boring or repetitive methods–training can include such activities as tricks or simple agility exercises, even playing games.
-Short training sessions are best, intermingled with play or rest sessions.
+Training sessions keep a dog’s brain sharp, as well as help develop and strengthen the bond between dog and human.
+Avoid boring or repetitive activities.
+Make it fun!
+Work on teaching your dog tricks like sit and stay along with simple agility exercises.
+Short training sessions are best, intermingled with play or rest sessions and lots of praise and love.

 Source: Adapted from the ASPCA